Metropolis Adjusted Langevin Trajectories: a robust alternative to Hamiltonian Monte Carlo: Introduction

-The hybrid, or Hamiltonian Monte Carlo algorithm was first introduced in \cite{Duane::1987}.
-It consists of proposing a Hamiltonian trajectory of length $T>0$, approximated with the leapfrog method for a step-size $h>0$, faced with a Metropolis accept-reject test.
-The velocity is updated by a fresh standard Gaussian draw at the start of each trajectory, inducing the randomness necessary to produce an ergodic sampler.
-This principle was later extended in \cite{horowitz1991generalized} to allow for partial momentum refreshments through the choice of a persistence parameter $\alpha\in[0,1)$ (a.k.a cosines of the angle of refreshment).
-The resulting algorithm, called Generalized Hamiltonian Monte Carlo (GHMC), is presented explicitly hereafter; see \Cref{alg:ghmc}.
-It reduces to the standard HMC algorithm for $\alpha=0$.
+The HMC algorithm introduced in \cite{Duane::1987}, proposes numerical Hamiltonian trajectories faced with a Metropolis correction.
+The momentum is refreshed by a Gaussian draw at the start of each trajectory, inducing the randomness needed to ensure ergodicity; see \cite{durmus2020irreducibility}.
+An extension of this algorithm, called Generalized Hamiltonian Monte Carlo (GHMC), was then suggested in \cite{horowitz1991generalized} to allow for partial momentum refreshments with a persistence parameter $\alpha\in[0,1)$.
+GHMC is defined explicitly in \Cref{alg:ghmc}.
+It reduces to standard HMC when $\alpha=0$.